 Artist Residency Grants

 The Al Qasimi Foundation's Artist Residency Grants provide opportunities for visiting local and international artists to produce new works and engage in cultural exchange with the Ras Al Khaimah community.
 Visiting artists are encouraged to draw inspiration from the Emirates as they work on personal projects and to share their talent with the local community by leading art workshops and classes.
 Applications are welcome from all nationalities and artistic media for residencies lasting 6-12 months.
-Artists are based in the Al Qasimi Foundation’s Studio & Gallery during their residencies, which culminate in an exhibition and the potential to engage the community in developing a public art installation.
+Artists are based in the Al Qasimi Foundation’s Studio & Gallery during their residencies, culminating in an exhibition and the potential to engage the community in developing a public art installation.

 - Promote the value of all the arts through meaningful engagement with local residents, organizations, and the broader Ras Al Khaimah community;